Why choose WMU for your M.A. in Literacy Studies?

 - Teaching certificate and any endorsements.

-- Written statement where you summarize your philosophy of teaching, your professional experiences, and your professional goals in a double spaced written statement of 1,000-1,500 words.
-Describe your career expectations and reasons for seeking admission to the Master of Arts in literacy studies program.
+- Statement that summarizes your teaching philosophy, professional experiences and career goals (double spaced 1,000-1,500 words).
+Describe your reasons for seeking admission to the Master of Arts in literacy studies program.
 The statement should demonstrate your communication skills and writing competence.

 Applications are evaluated on the basis of: